purs3lab/ee469/_assignments/03_assignment.md

 $ git diff lab2
 ```

-You may also want to take another look at the [lab tools guide](../00_assignment),
+You may also want to take another look at the [lab tools guide](../assignments/00_assignment),
 as it includes information on debugging
 user code that becomes relevant in this lab.

 ## Lab Requirements

-This lab is divided into two parts, A and B. Part A is due a week after
-this lab was assigned; you should commit your changes and push
-your lab before the Part A deadline, even though your code may not yet
-pass all of the grade script tests.
-(If it does, great!)
-You only need
-to have all the grade script tests passing by the Part B deadline at the
-end of the second week.

-As in lab 2, you will need to do all of the regular exercises described
+This lab is divided into two parts, A and B. As in lab 2, you will need to do all of the regular exercises described
 in the lab and provide a write-up that briefly answers
 to the questions posed in the lab in a file called ``answers-lab3.txt``
 in the top level of your ``lab`` directory.